 It depends on how it is resolved and, more specifically, whether it is resolved via the court.
 Below is a more detailed explanation.

-If, however, you currently need personal advice regarding your divorce case, don’t hesitate to contact a Portland divorce attorney at Helzar & Cromar, LLP.
+If, however, you currently need personal advice regarding your divorce case, don’t hesitate to contact a Beaverton divorce attorney at Helzar & Cromar, LLP.

 When Divorce Is Part of Public Record